itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 	- Added toggles for disabling NOS Trails and NOS Screen Effects
 	- Fixed RBG Paint issues not loading in the functions (mainly paint finishes but hopefully other issues)
 		- Update with the the functions below
-	- Added ability to show Mi/Km using qb-cores new built in "DrawText" export
+	- Added ability to show Mi/Km using indigo-cores new built in "DrawText" export
 		- This shows while driving and updates and hides when leaving the car
 		- This can be disabled by typing "/showodo"